Nursing

 Fall, 8 credit hours

-This course examines the evolution of nursing including current trends, and introduces the health care delivery system to the student.
+This course examines the evolution of nursing including current trends and introduces the health care delivery system to the student.
 Communication techniques, including documentation, are explored.
-Legal and ethical considerations and the role of the LPN within healthcare are examined.
-Students will be encouraged to utilize the nursing process and critical thinking in providing nursing care to clients who are at various points on the health illness continuum.
+Legal and ethical considerations, and the role of the LPN within healthcare are examined.
+Students will be encouraged to utilize the nursing process and critical thinking in providing nursing care to clients who are at various points on the health-illness continuum.
 In lab, students will develop skills fundamental to the practice of nursing.
-Lab and theoretical content will be applied in the long-term care and clinic settings.
-Three hours lecture, three hours laboratory, a twelve-hour clinical component required weekly.
+Lab and theoretical content will be applied in the long-term care setting.

 Spring, 3 credit hours

-This course introduces students to data gathering and nursing care concepts focusing on maternity, newborn, pediatric, and mentally-ill clients.
-The nursing process and clinical reasoning skills are utilized to adapt nursing concepts and procedures to these special populations.
+This course introduces students to assessments and nursing concepts focusing on maternity, newborn, pediatric, and mentally ill clients.
+The nursing process and critical thinking skills are utilized to adapt nursing concepts and procedures to these special populations.

 Spring, 8 credit hours

-Students utilize clinical reasoning and the nursing process in learning about fundamental disease processes and the LPN's role in prevention of illness, treatment of disease, and the restoration of health in the adult client.
-Concepts related to safety, emotional support, communication, client teaching, and pharmacology are integrated throughout the course.
-Students utilize the nursing laboratory to enhance their psychomotor and clinical reasoning skills in practicing advanced nursing skills.
-Clinical experiences provide opportunities for students to apply theory/lab in the medical- surgical units and specialty units of acute care hospitals and clinics.
-Clinical component is required.
+Students will utilize critical thinking and the nursing process in learning about fundamental disease processes and the LPN’s role in prevention of illness, treatment of disease, and the restoration of health in the adult client.
+Concepts related to safety, emotional support, communication, client teaching, and pharmacology is integrated throughout the course.
+Students utilize the nursing laboratory to enhance their psychomotor and critical thinking skills in practicing advanced nursing skills.
+Clinical experience provides opportunities for students to apply theory/lab in the medical-surgical units and specialty units of acute care hospitals and clinics.

 NURS 101 FUNDAMENTALS OF NURSING